Skip to main content

 The groundwater standards for antimony were adopted in Cycle 6 (1995).

-Antimony is a metal that is used as an alloy with lead and other metals and used in the manufacturing of semiconductor devices and fire retardant chemicals.
+Antimony is a metal used to make semiconductors and fire-retardant chemicals.
 Antimony can have beneficial effects when used for medical reasons.
-However, animal studies have shown that high levels of antimony can affect the liver, blood sugar, and development.
-Human exposure has suggested that antimony exposure can affect the heart.
+However, exposure to high levels of antimony can affect the liver, blood sugar, and the heart.

 Arsenic